-SAFETY

-When installing a roof, safety must be your number-one priority.
+SAFETY When installing a roof, safety must be your number-one priority.
 Neglecting good safety practices because they take too much time may cause a death or serious injury, so why take that chance?

 There are many safety issues to consider if you are planning to install your own roof.
 It's essential that you take the proper precautions.
-Some of the most important areas to address are:

-WORK AREA

-Make sure you have a clean, well planned out work area.
+Some of the most important areas to address are: Make sure you have a clean, well planned out work area.
 Block it off from children, pets and those who are not accustomed to construction areas.

-FALLS

-Falls from ladders or a roof may cause serious injuries and deaths during he construction of your new roof.
 It's very important to take appropriate steps to minimize your risk of slipping and falling.
+FALLS WORK AREA LADDERS warnings before working on a roof.